 These intermediate raster layers were reclassified according to the thresholds defined in Table 22.
 More specifically, the final intermediate layers "Depth available roots", "Clay", "Sand" and "Textura" contain 4 classes: 0, areas outside the reference thresholds; 1, "unsuitable lands"; 5, "Marginal lands with low plantation suitability"; and 10, "Marginal lands with high plantation suitability".
-The intermediate layers "Stoniness" and "Water available content" contain 3 classes: 0, areas outside the reference thresholds; 5, "Marginal lands with low plantation suitability"; and 10, "Marginal lands with high plantation suitability".
-All these layers were based on European Soil Database Derived data layer downloaded from the European Commission Joint Research Centre (JRC) and more specifically from the European Soil Data Center
+The intermediate layers "Stoniness" and "Water available content" contain 3 classes: 0, areas outside the reference thresholds; 5, "Marginal lands with low plantation suitability"; and 10, "Marginal lands with low plantation suitability"; All these layers were based on European Soil Database Derived data layer downloaded from the European Soil Data Center